Using vector layers

 • HOW DO WE USE IT?

-8. Convert Layer
+8. Convert layer

 • FROM VECTOR LAYER TO RASTER LAYER

-To make the convention we will place ourselves with the cursor over the vector layer that we want to transform, we will right click; A series of options will appear from which we will choose “Convert layer (H)”.
+To make the convention we will place the cursor over the vector layer that we want to transform, we will right click; A series of options will appear from which we will choose "Convert layer (H)".
 A window will appear where we can name the layer and change the following settings:

-Type(K): Here we will change the vector layer to raster by pulling down the menu and selecting the “Raster layer” option.
+Type (K): Here we will change the vector layer to raster by displaying the menu and selecting the “Raster Layer” option.

 • FROM RASTER LAYER TO VECTOR LAYER

-To convert to a vector layer we will follow the steps previously described to convert from vector to raster, only this time in the "Type(K)" setting we will change the option to "vector layer".
+To convert to a vector layer we will follow the steps previously described to convert from vector to raster, only this time in the "Type (K)" setting we will change the option to "vector layer".
 After selecting "vector layer" a new setting is enabled: "Vector settings", here we can modify the line width, smoothing, correction, density threshold and determine if we want everything in black.

 VECTOR SETTINGS: